Turkish Native Language Identification V2: Methodology

-\textbf{Part-of-Speech tags} are linguistic categories or word classes that signify the syntactic role of each word in a sentence.
+\textbf{Part-of-Speech (POS) tags} are linguistic categories or word classes that signify the syntactic role of each word in a sentence.
 They include basic categories such as verbs, nouns, and adjectives.
 Assigning POS tags to words in a text introduces a level of linguistic abstraction, meaning that we can work with the underlying structure rather than the content.
-We use the Turkish POS module from Stanza \citep{qi2020stanza} to extract universal POS tags, from which we create n-grams of sizes 1 to 3.
-These n-grams serve to capture preferences for specific word classes and their localised ordering patterns.
+We use the Turkish NLP toolkit\footnote{\href{https://huggingface.co/turkish-nlp-suite/tr_core_news_trf}{turkish-nlp-suite/tr\_core\_news\_trf}} from SpaCy \citep{honnibal2020spacy} to extract universal POS tags, from which we create n-grams of sizes 1 to 3.
+These n-grams serve to capture preferences for specific word classes and their localized ordering patterns.
 Our experiments indicated that sequences of order 4 or higher lead to lower accuracy due to the limited size of our corpus.
 Therefore, we excluded such higher-order n-grams from our analysis.

-\textbf{CFG production rules} are used to generate constituent parts of sentences, such as noun and verb phrases.
-We use the Turkish parsing module of Stanza \citep{qi2020stanza} to extract the constituency tree for the documents.
-The production rules are then extracted and each rule is used as a standalone feature.
-We exclude lexicalizations to focus on more abstract and general syntactic patterns.
-These production rules can encode highly idiosyncratic constructions that are specific to particular L1 groups.
-They have been widely utilized in various ensemble methods for NLI and have been shown to complement other features effectively \citep{malmasi2018native}.
+When both features are combined, function words retain their form instead of being replaced by their POS tags.
+Figure \ref{fig:pos_example_persian_dorm} provides an example of these extraction steps.